pkavousi/similar-users/README.md

 ## Comments-and-future-improvements
 The error handling of this code repo needs improvement.
 Currently the API does not return the error and the error associated with the API are available through the console.
 I plan to improve this part.

-The code is written to be integrated in a CircleCi CI pipeline.
+The code can be integrated in a CircleCi CI pipeline.
 The next steop is to push the model package to Gemfury or any other artifactory, make a docker image, and deploy the model using services like Amazon ECS or Azure AKS.
 That could streamline the end-to-end machine learning model.

-The SQL files in this repo are flexible to add more feature engineerings and also assign a date filter in case we are actually pully data from a Postgresql SQL with table which have milion rows of data.
+The SQL files in this repo are flexible to add more feature engineerings and also assign a date filter in case we are actually pulling data from a Postgresql database with tables, which have milion rows of data.

-Unit Tests are run as part of training pipeline and application runs.
+Unit Tests are run as a part of training pipeline and application runs.
 The code structure is flexible to add more unit tests.

 ## Project-folder-structure
 ```